 All trees shall be single-trunk.

+(NOTE TO SPEC WRITER – CLV PM to work with Brad Daseler, 4-inch caliper and 48” Box tree is standard but 3-inch caliper or 36-inch Box tree may be requested for project, alter B accordingly)

 All trees shall be a minimum 4-inch caliper for 48” box trees and larger.
 If the contractor is unable to obtain 4-inch caliper trees that are acceptable to the Engineer, then minimum 3-inch caliper may be accepted by the Engineer if the trees are personally tagged and/or accepted via photograph of the specific trees to be provided.
 Accepted trees smaller than 4-inch caliper will be paid at a 25% reduction to the bid unit price.
 Section 104.02 of the Standard Specifications does not apply to the 25% reduction.

 All trees shall have a trunk height of 5-feet measured from the root ball to the crotch.